Meet Our Mentees: Q&A with Jeremy Height

 What brought you to Africa?

 Reetu and I have known for years that one day, God would call us to ministry outside the United States.
 We received that opportunity in December 2017 when we joined the work of the Church of the Nazarene in West Africa as a part of a ministry support team for pastors, church planters and missionaries.
 We will be relocating to Ghana in May 2018, where we will continue to serve on our team coordinating evangelism, discipleship and compassionate ministry in 14 countries.

 What brought you to EDGE?
 What were you searching for at the time?

 I joined EDGE with several of my friends, because we were all looking to improve as leaders in our respective organizations.
 Our hope was to grow through learning from an experienced mentor as well as from other young leaders across a variety of disciplines.

 Do you think you’ve found what you were searching for?

 Yes, I have been blessed with an awesome mentor, Greg James, and a group that has helped me grow as a leader – in part because of their diversity in world views and perspectives.
 I would not have been able to assemble such a diverse group of driven men of God without an organization such as EDGE.
 Our variety of careers gives us an endless supply of conversation topics and cross-discipline wisdom.

-You have a unique EDGE experience being overseas – how have Greg and your EDGE group helped you feel connected while being in a different country?
+You have a unique EDGE experience being overseas.
 Describe what a typical EDGE call looks like for you.